NicoBellanich/journeys-cars-app-tracker/README.md

-# Car Pooling Service
+# Journeys cars app tracker

 ## Introduction

-This service implements a Car Pooling service.
+This service implements a ourneys cars app tracker.

-The Car Pooling service implements a very simple API that can be used to track the assignment of cars to journeys according to the seat capacity of the cars and the number of people that will travel in each journey.
+Journeys cars app tracker service implements a very simple API that can be used to track the assignment of cars to journeys according to the seat capacity of the cars and the number of people that will travel in each journey.

 Cars can have 4, 5 or 6 seats.